-- Lockdown Browser: We built a chrome extension called Assessment Companion that prevents students from viewing other tabs or windows when taking Content Assessments.
+- Assessment Companion: We built a chrome extension called Assessment Companion that prevents students from viewing other tabs or windows when taking Content Assessments.
 Someone in your school’s IT department will need to install the extension on student computers.
-Once that’s complete, reach out to us at email@example.com to turn on the Lockdown Browser.
+Once that’s complete, reach out to us at email@example.com to turn on the Assessment Companion.
 Learn more.

 - Observation Tool: We built an observation tool that allows coaches and administration to provide feedback to teachers.
 Learn more.